Vaccinated travelers are now allowed to visit Thailand freely, without the need to quarantine.

 The only other policy requirement, which is mostly standard anyway, is that the policy must allow for direct billing, which means the hospital can send bills straight to your insurer.

-So do explore your options.
-But to be frank, if you want the cheapest cover, and only want medical insurance for Thailand until this COVID thing has passed, try Mr Prakan.
+Do explore your policy options, but in my experience, if you want the cheapest cover, and only want medical insurance for Thailand until this COVID thing has passed, try Mr Prakan.

 Last Updated on